Notable People

 The most important turning point in Gold's career may be the result that never happened.

 Team USA's account of her retirement says her Olympic debut in Sochi was cut short by a training-run crash just before competition.
-She injured her shoulder and never really escaped that problem afterward.
+She injured her shoulder and never fully escaped that problem afterward.
 A lot of athlete biographies turn injuries into a generic test of character.
 In Gold's case the injury was more than a plot device.
 It stayed with her.

 That matters because it changes how the 2018 bronze should be read.